liqd/adhocracy4/docs/phases_and_modules.md

 -   is_over
     -   returns True when no end_date is set (contrary to future_phases with also contains the phases without end_date)
     -   returns True is end date is past
--   is_first_of_project (function, not a property)
-    -   is meant to return if it is the first phase of the project
-    -   as the order is not defined when multiple modules exist, this shouldn't be used

 #### Module (model) properties
 -   future_phases and past_phases use PhasesQuerySet